What Is Forex?

 practicing consistently, and managing risk with care.

-This foundational knowledge will help you enter the market more confidently, and with further study
+This foundational knowledge will help you enter the market more confidently, and with further

-and practice, you can begin crafting your own strategy to navigate one of the world’s most dynamic
+and practice, you can begin crafting your own strategy to navigate one of the world’s most

 financial arenas.